Sugar cookies are delicious and they always take me back to my childhood.

 If you don’t think so, then I’ll be happy to give ya a call the next time I need some dough rollin’ done.

-So yesterday, when my mom requested a batch of sugar cookies, I happily obliged but under one condition: no cut-outs!
+So recently, when my mom requested a batch of sugar cookies, I happily obliged but under one condition: no cut-outs!
 She agreed, and thus, my quest for the best no-roll sugar cookie was on.

 The winning batch came courtesy of this recipe on Savory Sweet Life.
 I only made one slight adaptation, substituting half of the vanilla extract for almond extract.
 I am a huge fan of almond extract in my sugar cookies AND my buttercream frosting so I found this to be completely necessary.